dougdesigner/mags/README.md

     ```bash
     mkdir python
     ```
     - Run the following script to install the dependencies.
+If you get an error you can ignore it.
+We won't be utilizing the libraries within Cloudshell.
     ```bash
     pip3 install polygon-api-client pandas-market-calendars -t python/
     ```